 There is a greater variety of real estate options on display in Norwalk.
-Homes for sale, from condos to single-family homes and historic residences, are wide-ranging in price points as well as features and architectural styles.
+Houses for sale in Norwalk CT, from condos to single-family homes and historic residences, are wide-ranging in price points as well as features and architectural styles.
 These properties are spread across over 20 distinct neighborhoods, all of which add flavor to local life.

 Some of the most notable neighborhoods in Norwalk include Wilson Point, one of the prime locations for luxury estates and waterfront homes.
 Wilson Point is also where the Norwalk Yacht Club is located.
 Rowayton is beautiful, with a community that’s active and tight-knit.
 Meanwhile, South Norwalk is cosmopolitan and well-known for its nightlife and attractions such as The Maritime Aquarium.

 There are plenty of things to see and do in Norwalk.
 In addition to The Maritime Aquarium, Stepping Stones Museum is a cool place to visit for family outings and especially for children.
 For those interested in history as well as Second Empire architecture, the Lockwood-Mathews Mansion Museum is definitely a must-visit.
 Other notable attractions include the Sheffield Island Lighthouse and all the public beaches in the city.

 Norwalk also does plenty to bring people from all over Fairfield County and beyond by throwing a string of events and festivals throughout the year.
 The Norwalk Oyster Festival is the biggest of these fairs, held every after Labor Day.
 St. George Greek Orthodox Church also hosts a festival every summer to share Greek culture.

 Norwalk has an extensive public bus service.
 Metro-North Railroad’s New Haven line also serves the city through four stations located in Merritt 77, Rowayton, East Norwalk, and South Norwalk.

 Would you like to live in Norwalk?